chaschev/wookie-view/README.md

 To open a project in your IDE, you might import it as a Maven project.

-Maven artifacts are coming as soon as the project gets popular.
+Maven artifacts are coming if the project gets popular.

 ## Code Examples